How to Apply Concealer as Eraser and Highlighter

 Color Corrective Concealer

-Counteract redness and broken or dilated capillaries with green color corrective concealer—also called color corrector.
+Counteract redness and broken or dilated capillaries with a green color corrective concealer—also called color corrector.
 Be sparse: if you use too much, it will shimmer through your foundation.

 Choose a yellow color corrector to neutralize dark under eye circles, which are usually blue toned.
 You can also use orange lipstick for this.